ghaeflig/ml-project-2-jlg/README.md

 `Team Members` : Julia Wälti, Louis-Alexandre Ongaro, Garance Haefliger

 The goal of this project is to detect roads from a satellite images dataset.
 We trained a Unet, a typical image segmentation algorithm with some additional tools such as data augmentation, regularization, dropout to increase the efficiency of the model.
-Our best result is 0.000 F1 score on AICrowd (submission ID : ).
+Our best result is 0.872 F1 score with an accuracy of 0.927 on AICrowd (submission ID : 169096).

 ## Requirements